 Ross Duncan was named the new men's tennis coach at Irvine Valley before the start of the 2013 season.
-And he will be the IVC women's tennis program's head coach starting with the 2017 season.
+And he took over the IVC women's tennis program starting with the 2017 season.

-Irvine Valley has a record of 69-10 overall over the last four seasons under Duncan, including going 38-2 in the Orange Empire Conference.
-The Lasers are currently riding a 34-match win streak in conference.
+Irvine Valley has a record of 106-22 overall over the last seven seasons under Duncan, including going 62-6 in the Orange Empire Conference.
+The Lasers won 46 straight matches in conference.

-Irvine Valley players have also captured several state individual titles over the last two seasons.
-The team of Valentin Baize and Max Rumeau won the state doubles title in 2015 and this past season Javier Callejo won the state singles title and the team of Scott Paz and Bruno Figlia captured the state doubles title.
+Irvine Valley players have also captured several state individual titles over the last several seasons.
+The team of Valentin Baize and Max Rumeau won the state doubles title in 2015, Javier Callejo won the state singles title and the team of Scott Paz and Bruno Figlia captured the state doubles title in 2016 and in 2017, Callejo repeated his state singles title and also won the state doubles championship with teammate Bruno Figlia.

-Duncan also helped Irvine Valley garner the last two players of the year in the conference in Guillermo Ucelay (2015) and Sam Cohen (2016).
+Duncan also helped Irvine Valley garner singles players of the year in the conference in Guillermo Ucelay (2015) and Sam Cohen (2016).

 Duncan has an extensive tennis background as a top player and coach.
 He was the No. 1 junior from South Africa before coming to the United States on a scholarship to play at Pepperdine University.
 Ross went on to also star at UC Santa Barbara.